Sexual arousal disorders: What to do?

 - Sex toys, such as vibrators, dildos, masturbation sleeves, and many, many others, may help overcome arousal barriers, too.

-If you are a Columbia student, you can contact Counseling and Psychological Services at x4-2876 or make an appointment with a health care provider at Primary Care Medical Services on Open Communicator or calling x4-2284.
+You may find it helpful to talk to a mental health professional.
+Your primary health care provider can offer you a referral, if necessary.
 Patience is one of the most important elements of treatment.
 Pressuring yourself (and feeling pressure from others) may make arousal that much more illusive.

-Here's to making less hard to become hard,
+Here's to making it less hard to become hard,